Cricket Legends: Where Are They Now?

 Since retiring from international cricket in 2016 and national cricket in 2017, Edwards has been passionate about inspiring young girls to participate in the sport.
 She has worked extensively with Chance To Shine, a national cricket charity, to help engage young people in the sport all across the UK, since 2005 they have worked with 39 county cricket boards to reverse the decline of cricket in schools.
 Charlotte uses her platform as a sports speaker to inspire the younger generation to continue the legacy of cricket.

-She was appointed MBE in 2009, and CBE for her services to cricket in 2014 and is now the director of the Hampshire Women’s team and batting coach for Adelaide Strikers.
-She is also a commentator for Sky Sports Cricket.
+Appointed MBE in 2009, and CBE for her services to cricket in 2014, Charlotte became the first female president of the Professional Cricketers' Association.
+She is now the head coach for the Hampshire Women and regularly works as a commentator for Sky Sports.

 Sir Viv Richards